 3. Train Proportionally

-while many squat racks and leg stations are idle.
+bench press and different curl stations always seem to be occupied, while many squat racks and leg stations are idle.
 Bodybuilders naturally love to train very visible muscle groups such as

 arms, so exercises that target these areas are the most popular.
 Don't fall into this trap because you will quickly become disproportionate and asymmetrical.

 If you plan to compete in bodybuilding competitions, you will receive very low marks for this type of figure.
 Be sure to train your lower body in addition to your upper body, and don't overlook less popular muscles such as

+calves.
+These muscles are often the difference between a good physique and a great physique.
 Lastly, be sure to self-assess as well as having a third party assess your development every few months.